Handlebars-Net/Handlebars.Net/README.md

 Handlebars.Net doesn't use a scripting engine to run the Javascript library - it **compiles Handlebars templates directly to native .NET code**.
 It also mimics the JS library's API as closely as possible.

+Handlebars.Net is in alpha right now - check out the [todo](#todo) to see what's missing.

 ##Usage

 ```c#